5-Day Big Island Itinerary: Volcanoes, Coffee, and Black Sand Beaches

 Afternoon: Punaluu Black Sand Beach

-From Hilo, drive south along the Hamakua Coast and then down to Punaluu Black Sand Beach.
-The drive is about an hour and a half, but it is beautiful.
-This beach is famous for two things: its striking jet-black sand made of volcanic basite, and the Hawaiian green sea turtles (honu) that haul themselves onto the warm dark sand to rest.
+From Hilo, drive south along the Hamakua Coast and then to Punaluu Black Sand Beach.
+Drive is about an hour and a half but it's beautiful.
+This beach is famous for two things: striking jet-black sand made of volcanic basalt, and the honu (Hawaiian green sea turtles) that haul themselves onto the warm dark sand to rest.

-The sand is coarse and pebbly, not great for sandcastle building, but incredible to look at and to feel.
-Let the kids collect a few pieces of lava rock to examine (but please put them back -- taking rocks from Hawaii is both illegal and, according to local legend, invites bad luck from Pele, the volcano goddess).
-The water can be rough here, so this is more of a wading and exploring beach than a swimming beach.
+The sand is coarse and pebbly, not great for sandcastles but incredible to look at and feel.
+Let the kids examine lava rock pieces but do not pocket them.
+Taking rocks from Hawaii is illegal and, according to local belief, invites bad luck from Pele, the volcano deity.
+We get a steady stream of mailed-back rocks at the post office every year.
+The water can be rough so this is a wading-and-watching beach, not a swimming one.

 From Punaluu, drive back to your Kona-side accommodation.
-The drive takes about two hours via Highway 11.
-Everyone will probably fall asleep in the car, which is a sure sign of a day well spent.
+About two hours via Highway 11.
+The kids will fall asleep in the car, which is a good sign of a day well spent.

-Day 4: Kona Coast -- Snorkeling, Coffee, and Manta Rays
+Day 4: Kona Coast - Snorkeling, Coffee, Manta Rays

 Crystal clear turquoise waters along the Kona Coast perfect for snorkeling